MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppPermissionPolicy.md

 ```

 ### -GlobalCatalogAppsType
 Choose to allow or block the installation of third-party apps.
-Value that can be used: AllowedAppList, BlockedAppList.
+Values that can be used: AllowedAppList, BlockedAppList.

 ```yaml